kcrary/istari/docs/case.md

   `#prev m`.

 Suppose you want to match `arrow` applied to two arguments.
-In IML syntax you were use the combinators thus:
+In IML syntax you would use the combinators thus:

     elim (const (parseConstant /arrow/)) (app what (app what null))